tszypenbejl/http-parser-cpp/README.md

 # http-parser-cpp
 A quick and dirty c++ wrapper for https://github.com/nodejs/http-parser in just one header file.

-This is a work in progress - not ready for production yet.
-See test/test1.cpp for usage.
+This is a work in progress - may not be ready for production yet.
+See tests and examples for usage.

-License: BSD.
+License: MIT.

-TODO:
-* better tests
-* http response parser,
-* handle protocol upgrades,